aleshaleksey/fansys23/08-spell-list.md

 - Entities with "true sight" automatically disregard the illusion.
 - While the illusion has a tactile component, it does not create actual matter.
 Thus illusory claws would feel sharp to the touch, but cannot harm you.

-**Upcast**: For every extra MP dice above 3, the spell either lasts for an extra hour, or affects an additional target.
+**Upcast**: For every extra MP die above 3, the spell either lasts for an extra hour, or affects an additional target.

 **Global**: The spell lasts for a week.